ttasterisco/ttasterisco.github.com/_posts/2013-04-26-the-year-of-email.md

 <!-- I wish that there was decent todo management software that deeply integrated with my email.
 [Source](http://aaron.swartz.usesthis.com/) -->

 Originally written in November 2012.
-Last updated in April 2013.